 Further up Meeting House Lane is Baxter & Hanks, which has not one but two traditional jewellery shops in the heart of Brighton Lanes (the other is on Union Street).
 Specialising in higher-end antique engagement rings set with some serious diamonds, Baxter & Hanks pride itself on its friendly service and welcoming environments in which to browse a wide range of vintage jewels.

 There are many good reasons for choosing an antique engagement ring over a new one.
 Not only do they have more character, they also have a history attached, which makes them a genuinely meaningful purchase.
 They are also good value for money because an antique ring is essentially second-hand so you will get more for your budget, not to mention the fact that they are 100% kind to the planet.

-If you are planning on visiting the seaside post-lockdown for your antique engagement ring, browse our website first.
+If you are planning on visiting Brighton to look for a antique engagement ring, browse our website first.
 If you see something you like, just get in touch - we'd love to meet you!

 Updated January 2022